IN BRIEF

 If no payments are associated with the charge(s), you will not be prompted to select a refund method to issue the return.
 If one or more payments are present, continue to the Refund Options section of this article.

-When returning a POS purchase, the Amount displayed will only reflect the amount that is being returned to the payment method at the time of the return:
+Important Note: When returning a POS purchase, the Amount displayed for each payment reflects only the amount still eligible for refund at the time of the return:

 Refund Options